TatumKirchner/Pooling-Manager/README.md

 * The ability to auto parent or manualy set the parent of the pooled object at creation

 ## Setup
 * Add **PooledObjectManager** and **PoolDataSender** to a gameObject in scene.
-In the PoolDataSender inspector, set up the pools you want to create.
+  * In the PoolDataSender inspector, set up the pools you want to create.

-* Pooled Objects must have a script on them that derives from the PooledObject class.
+* Pooled Objects must have a script on them that **derives** from **PooledObject** class.
 This allows for error logging, tracking the objects state, and some initialization.
+  * Example class is included and can be attached to the prefab if you dont want your classes deriving from PooledObject.

 ## Use
 The PoolManager class by default is a Singleton, so to access the methods to get objects from their pools you will need to refrence it's instance ie. ```Poolmanager.Instance.TryGetObjectFromPool(prefab, out T component);```